Eilmer Reference Manual, v5

 int or string, no default

-time index at which to read flow field from completed simulation
+read flow field from snapshot of completed simulation

-provide an integer for the time index, or to get the last flow field, one can supply the special string "last".
+provide an integer for the snapshot index, or to get the last flow field, one can supply the special string "last" or "final".

 nBlocks